-SSU's hourly enrollment requirement of a minimum 18 hours per week of classroom instruction is in compliance with the Department of Homeland Security's requirement for international students studying with an F-1 Visa.
+\ SSU's hourly enrollment requirement of a minimum 18 hours per week of classroom instruction is in compliance with the Department of Homeland Security's requirement for international students studying on a F-1 Visa.

-One level consists of a total of two full 13 week quarters.
+\ \One level consists of a total of one full 13-week quarter.